Glossary of Woodworking Terms

 Doric: One of the simplest, earliest orders of classical Greek architecture.
 Doric columns are historically thick and heavy, often associated with strength and masculinity.

 Dowel screw: A dowel screw has wood threads at both ends and secures a table leg or bun foot in place.

 EasyBase: The innovative, brilliantly simple system by TableLegs.com of joining table legs with the base, and the base with the table top.
 With our EasyBase system, assemble heirloom quality furniture in minutes—even if you have no woodworking experience.
-CONFIGURE YOUR TABLE BASE NOW
+Configure a custom table base

 Earlywood: The wood grown within a tree in the early, warmer months of a temperate climate.
 This wood comprises the lighter colored wood between grain rings.
 Because of the seasonal warmth and rains, the wood grows more quickly in the early months, and therefore creates softer wood, until the winter months come, the trees fall dormant, and the latewood begins to grow.

 Figure, Figured wood: Outstanding, unique character highlighted by reflecting light brilliantly due to density differences between the end grain and flat grain and changing grain directions within the wood.
 Burled and bird’s-eye are examples of figured wood; you might also get figuring around a knot.
 Figured wood is described as curly, swirly or quilted; cherry flame is another example.

 Flutes, Fluted: Vertically oriented grooves incised into a turning that add rich detail and visual interest to a project.
 Spiral flutes are twisted grooves that travel up and down the workpiece.
 Shop fluted legs, feet and columns